 - Trust funds from which you were receiving an income benefit

-- Any assets given away in the seven years prior to your death
+- Any assets given away in the fourteen years prior to your death

 - Any assets given away but from which you were still gaining a benefit, i.e. passing a property into the ownership of children but still living there.